cookiebaker444/Instacart-Data-Analysis-Project/README.md

 In the Python files, there are more detail comments in the code.

+**Very Important!
 When try to use the file from the resource called "order_products__train.csv", please make sure to download the file into the file input in the master branch, to be able to run the code with it.
 The download link is https://www.instacart.com/datasets/grocery-shopping-2017.